10 Brilliant Ways Cupcake Liners Can Make Your Life Better

 Spruce up a mason jar gift

 Mason jar gifts (think brownie recipes, cakes-in-a-jar, and even home spa kits) are all the rage.
 Give yours an instant upgrade by adding a colorful cupcake liner to the lid.
 Either slip the liner between the lid and the screw-on cap, or layer the liner on top of everything and secure it with a piece of ribbon.
-Try these genius mason jar gifts for any occasion.

 Stop popsicle-stick drip